maxmind-zendesk-theme/zendesk-theme/README.md

-# Copenhagen Theme by Zendesk
+# MaxMind ZenDesk Theme

+The MaxMind ZenDesk theme is a fork of [the Copenhagen theme](https://github.com/zendesk/copenhagen_theme) (the default Zendesk Guide theme).
+The following documentation is from the Copenhagen theme.

-The Copenhagen theme is the default Zendesk Guide theme.
-It is designed to be responsive and accessible.
+ The Copenhagen theme is designed to be responsive and accessible.
 Learn more about customizing Zendesk Guide [here](https://support.zendesk.com/hc/en-us/sections/206670747).

 The Copenhagen theme for Help Center consists of a [set of templates](#templates), [styles](#styles), a Javascript file used mainly for interactions and an [assets folder](#assets).